ldorson/Financial-Econometrics/README.md

 best, Akaike’s Information Criteria (AIC) and Bayesian Information Criteria (BIC) estimates are compared to analyze each distributions strength .
-The distribution that has the lowest value of AIC will be selected (AIC is better for predication).
+The distribution that has the lowest value of AIC will be selected (AIC is better for prediction).
 Visualizations of the fittings are added below as well to validate the selection.
 From the results below ([Table 1.](#table-1.), [Table 2.](#table-2.)), the best fitting distribution for both BlackRock and Goldman Sachs is the Skewed Student